By Lyle Moran email@example.com

 Lynch told The Sun afterward there was no deal because he had asked for two-thirds of the council to vote in favor of him staying longer, which did not occur.

 "The requirement I did ask for was that at least six members approve it and unfortunately, from what I understand, they were not able to get to the sixth vote," Lynch said.
 Asked why he sought six votes in support of a longer stay, Lynch said: "I think on something like this there should be a broad consensus that we are moving in the same direction."

 Lynch said the terms under which he would have stayed were the same as called for by his current contract, including compensation, though he did ask for new notice provisions for the council asking him to leave and for him giving the council notice he was leaving.

 "In response to their request, I proposed amending my Employment Agreement that had been terminated to an end date of 6/30, the adoption of the budget, or the start date of a new CM," Lynch said later in an email.
-"But I also indicated my willingness to meet with the new (city manager) before he/she started for a briefing on the budget and to be available to the new (city manager) for consultation after I left."

 The manager was present for the first hour of the executive session and the very end.

 The Sun learned the breakdown of the executive session vote was the same as the vote last week to ask Lynch to consider staying to assist with the budget for the fiscal year beginning July 1.

 Voting in favor were Councilors Ed Kennedy, John Leahy, Bill Martin, James Milinazzo and William Samaras.

 Voting in opposition were Mayor Rodney Elliott and Councilors Corey Belanger, Rita Mercier and Dan Rourke.
 Elliott and Belanger had opposed going into executive session to discuss the topic.

 Leahy and Samaras said they were disappointed Lynch won't be staying to help with the budget.